antonfirsov/docs/2023/10-Oct/the-convenience-of-system-text-json/the-convenience-of-system-text-json.md

 These measurement are for the whole app, including the types defined for the serializer.
 The code is written in an idiomatic way with healthy use of newer (terse) syntax.

-The chart tells a clear story. `JsonSerializer` (both of them) and `JsonDocument` are the most convenient APIs (based on line count). `JsonSerializer` is an easy choice if you have types defined for the JSON you want to read or write.
+The chart tells a clear story. `JsonSerializer` (both of them) and `JsonNode` are the most convenient APIs (based on line count). `JsonSerializer` is an easy choice if you have types defined for the JSON you want to read or write.
 These days, it's convenient to quickly create a set of types to model your JSON domain with the introduction of [`record` types](https://devblogs.microsoft.com/dotnet/c-9-0-on-the-record/).
 In fact, the app uses `record` types for that reason.
-Otherwise, the lines of code difference between `JsonSerializer` and `JsonDocument` isn't all that meaningful.
+Otherwise, the lines of code difference between `JsonSerializer` and `JsonNode` isn't all that meaningful.
 It's more of a question if you like using an automatic serializer or a DOM API.
 I am happy using either of them.

 The `Utf8JsonReader` API is our low-level workhorse API.
-It's actually what `JsonSerializer` and `JsonDocument` are built on.
+It's actually what `JsonSerializer` and `JsonNode` are built on.
 It is a great choice if you want more control over how a JSON document is read, for example to skip parts of it.
 The API assumes a deep understanding of .NET and JSON type systems and how to write low-level reliable code.
 The higher line count is a direct result of that.

-`JsonSerializer` and `JsonDocument` are clearly the default options since they don't require much code to write a JSON-driven algorithm.
+`JsonSerializer` and `JsonNode` are clearly the default options since they don't require much code to write a JSON-driven algorithm.
 Let's see if there is a compelling reason to consider `Utf8JsonReader` in the performance measurements, since the cost of getting something working is much higher.

 ### Small document